kape142/HTTP-2-server/README.md

 HTTP2Frame frame = new HTTP2Frame(1).AddHeaderPayload(data, 2, true, true);
 HeaderPayload hh = frame.GetHeaderPayloadDecoded();
 ```
-TestRestURI(), adds several GET-methods to different URLs and and then checks if they are there.
+TestRestURI(), adds several HTTP-methods to different URLs and and then checks if they are there.
 ```cs
 ...
 RestLibrary.AddURI("GET", "shoppinglists/", (req, res) => res.Send("List of shoppinglists"));